wvovaw/blog/src/pages/posts/Ts enum from readonly list.md

 tags: ["typescript"]
 ---

-Let"s say we have a union type that is responsible for the publishing state of article.
+Let's say we have a union type that is responsible for the publishing state of article.

 ```typescript:types.ts
 export interface Article {